armbrustlab/NWPac_amplicon/README.md

 # NWPac_amplicon

 Scripts and other necessary files to build a cloud- or cluster-ready pipeline for workup of 16S/18S amplicon sequence data.
 The pipeline is designed to be fully reproducible.
 Currently configured to process data from three cruises in the NW Pacific Ocean.
+Authorship history: Much of the original scripting was done by Rachelle Lim.
+The pipeline as it appears here (as of May 23, 2018) was developed and written by former eScience postdoc Jamie Collins, james.r.collins@aya.yale.edu.

 ## Software we'll need